Decoding Controlled Unclassified Information (CUI): A practical guide

 Controlled Unclassified Information (CUI) is unclassified information that requires safeguarding or dissemination controls to protect against unauthorized disclosure, because of its sensitivity.
 This is a broad definition, encompassing a vast array of data types that, while not classified as secret or top secret, still hold significant value and require protection.
 Think of it as information that, if leaked, could cause harm to individuals, organizations, or national security, albeit not to the same extent as classified information.

 Unlike classified information, which is subject to strict government regulations and handling procedures, CUI is governed by a more nuanced and often agency-specific framework.
-This means that the specific controls and protections applied to CUI will vary depending on the nature of the information and the organization responsible for its management.
+So in practice, the specific controls and protections applied to CUI will vary depending on the nature of the information and the organization responsible for its management.

 Key Characteristics of CUI